 Reasons to be cheerful?
 The arrival of Unai Emery has breathed new life into Arsenal as they start a Premier League campaign with a new manager for the first time in 22 years.
 Whilst his predecessor was risk-averse and prone to showing far too much loyalty to players, the former PSG manager looks to be more cut-throat in his decision-making – as seen by his decision to mutually part ways with Jack Wilshere.
 His first forays into the transfer market look well thought-out as well.

 Reasons to be fearful?
 Arsenal no longer belong in the very top tier of clubs, which means they will likely have to gamble on a few leftfield signings to restore their Champions League credentials.
 The new regime deserve time to carry out the extensive rebuild needed but Emery’s signings so far suggest he is working to add some leadership back in to a rudderless team.

-Out: Benik Afobe, Wolves; Max Gradel, Toulouse; Adam Federici, Stoke
+Main Outs: Benik Afobe, Wolves; Max Gradel, Toulouse; Adam Federici, Stoke; Lewis Grabban, Nottingham Forest

 Reasons to be cheerful?
 Eddie Howe’s side seem to have an uncanny knack for adding the flair and firepower needed to pull themselves clear of relegation year after year.
 The shrewd signing of exciting Sheff Utd youngster David Brooks could ensure that tradition continues.

 Otherwise, it’s been a quiet old summer so far on the South Coast, but that’s perhaps no surprise, with the ever-pragmatic Howe preferring to add genuine quality over quantity to a Cherries squad that continues to punch above its weight.